-1. My current counselor is, next year it will be 2.
-There are two sets of requirements and 3.
-Minimum grade for graduation requirements is and for A-G requirements it is 4.
-I need to bring my to my 1:1 meeting with my counselor 5.
-I need 4 years of English to graduate (circle one) T or F 6.
-I need 2 years of the same language for A-G (circle one) T or F 7.
-The deadline to submit my Course Registration Form $\mathit{and}$ enter them in Q is 8.
-I will need to come into the Counseling Office onor during PLO 8.
-I will need to come into the Counseling Office on or during PLC (7:30-8:30) if I do not have a Chem CP/H or Earth Science class 9.
-(7:30-8:30) if I do not have a Chem CP/H or Earth Science class 9.
-(7:30-8:30) if I do not have a Chem CP/H or Earth Science class The lists all classes available to 11th graders
+- 1. My current counselor is , next year it will be - There are two sets of requirements and - 3.
+Minimum grade for graduation requirements is and for A-G requirements it is a - 4.
+I need to bring my to my 1:1 meeting with my counselor - 5.
+I need 4 years of English to graduate (circle one) T or F - 6.
+I need 2 years of the same language for A-G (circle one) T or F - 7.
+The deadline to submit my Course Registration Form and enter them in Q is - 8.
+I will need to come into the Counseling Office on during PLC or (7:30-8:30) if I do not have a Chem CP/H or Earth Science class - 9.
+The lists all classes available to 11th graders - 10.
+The Course Directory contains a description of all classes offered at WHS and their prerequisites (circle one) T or F - 11.
+I must be enrolled in classes - 12.
+The prerequisite waiver is designed to waive into a class for which you do not meet the letter grade prerequisite (circle one) T or F

+Educational Opportunities

-Educational Opportunities Dual Enrollment
+Dual Enrollment